 In addition, we have other policies, procedures and documentation that seek to minimise the risk associated with modern slavery.
-In 2020, we put in place a Responsible Procurement Policy, revised and renamed as Trivium's Supplier Code of Conduct.
-This Supplier Code of Conduct, available on our website and incorporated in our purchasing agreements.
-It includes a set of mandatory requirements for working with Trivium, and clarifies our global expectations for our supply chain partners in areas including human rights, bribery and fraud, modern slavery, conflict minerals, health and safety and business integrity.
+In 2023 we updated Trivium's Supplier Code of Conduct.
+This Supplier Code of Conduct which is available on our website and incorporated in our purchasing agreements, includes a set of mandatory requirements for working with Trivium, and clarifies our global expectations for our supply chain partners in areas including human rights, bribery and fraud, modern slavery, conflict minerals, health and safety, discrimination and diversity, equity, inclusion & belonging (DEIB) and business integrity.